-However it’s the lack of understanding of these serial and decimal values for time that cause common errors when performing calculations on time in Excel.
+However it’s the lack of understanding of these serial and decimal values for time that cause common errors when performing calculations on time.

 If you want to sum time (as in my example above) you need a custom format that uses [ square brackets ] around the hours.
 Like this:

-You can see in the Sample box the correct total appear.
+You can see in the Sample box the correct total appears.
 This way I know I’ve formatted my time correctly.

-These square brackets instruct Excel to and add the hours.
-Without them Excel will reset the sum to zero every time it gets to 24 hours.
+These square brackets instruct Excel to add the hours.
+Without them it will reset the sum to zero every time it gets to 24 hours.

 There’s no need to modify the formatting of the minutes with square brackets as they automatically add up.